 The Chief Executive is the Head of Paid Service and Returning Officer, the Head of Legal Services is the Monitoring Office, and the Director of Resources is the s151 Officer.

-The officer leadership structure as at 31st March 2024 is shown overleaf.
+The officer leadership structure as at 31st March 2025 is shown overleaf.
+Rose Rouse was the Chief Executive for the majority of 2024/25, leaving in March 2025.

 Pendle Borough Council Structure